Mount Desert Island Biological Laboratory Application

 Program Schedule and Faculty

 The course will be organized around several research modules that examine all aspects of kidney function.
-All participants will be randomly assigned to three modules.
-Below are modules from previous years that we anticipate returning in 2024.
-One or two additional modules may also be included:
+All students will be randomly assigned to three modules.
+Below are modules from previous years that we anticipate returning in 2025.
+New for 2025 is the Acid-Base Homeostasis module.

 Click here for a sample program schedule.